bjoernhandersson/Longitudinal-MoCA/README.md

 mocaBaselineSearch.r - lavaan model definitions for the comparisons to the restricted baseline model

-mocaEDUFree.r - lavaan model definitions for the partial invariance model in the 'some education' group
+mocaEDUFree.r - lavaan model definition for the partial invariance model in the 'some education' group

-mocaNOEDUFree.r - lavaan model definitions for the partial invariance model in the 'no education' group
+mocaNOEDUFree.r - lavaan model definition for the partial invariance model in the 'no education' group